jjacobson93/MessagePack.swift/README.md

 ## Availability

-MessagePack.swift is intended for use with Swift 2.0.
-Compatibility with past and future versions is not guaranteed.
+MessagePack.swift supports Swift 3.0 on macOS and Linux